scarborough-courtney/ohimanual/conceptual/Communication_and_Outreach_Strategy.md

 **Communications Strategy**

-The following materials will be needed to influence decision making.
+The following materials will be needed to influence decision making:

  -	Summary of findings: present paper findings to wider audience, press, managers, and various decision-makers